coleberkley/MovieConnect-Backend/README.md

 - Response Format: Returns a list of popular movies.
 Each movie in the list will have fields: 'id', 'title', 'poster_url', 'overview', 'release_date', 'runtime', 'adult'
 - Extra Notes: This list will return much faster than the recommendation list.

+#### Get User's Watch List
+- Endpoint: `/api/movies/watch/`
+- Method: GET
+- Expects: userCredentials
+- Purpose: Returns the list of movies the user has added to their watch list.
+- Request Format: Provide user credentials (access token)
+- Response Format: Returns a list of movies.
+Each movie in the list will have fields: 'id', 'title', 'poster_url', 'overview', 'release_date', 'runtime', 'adult'
+- Extra Notes: This list can vary in length.

 ### Searching